Francisco de las Casas

-Francisco de las Casas y Saavedra (1461–1536) was a Spanish Conquistador in Mexico and Honduras.
+Francisco de las Casas y Saavedra (1461–1536) was a Spanish Conquistador in what is now Mexico and Honduras.

 Francisco de las Casas was born in Trujillo, Spain.
-By 1513 las Casas was married to Maria de Aguilar, daughter of Geronimo de Aguilar, and they maintained a house in Trujillo, where she sold a block of land in Trujillo that she owned.
+By 1513 las Casas was married to Maria de Aguilar, and they maintained a house in Trujillo, where she sold a block of land in Trujillo that she owned.
 They had a son, Gonzalo.
 Cortés refers to Francisco de las Casas as "mi primo" in his fifth letter to the Spanish Crown.
 Maria is also Cortés' cousin.

 In the service of Hernán Cortés

 In October, 1522, King Carlos wrote, appointing Hernan Cortés as governor of New Spain.
 Francisco de las Casas, along with Rodrigo de Paz brought this news from Spain to Mexico, by way of Cuba, where they stopped to notify Cortés's political enemy Diego Velázquez de Cuéllar.
 They arrived in Mexico City in 1523 and their news was a cause for celebration.
 Cortés rewarded Francisco de las Casas by appointing him a Captain, and giving him the town of Yanhuitlan in encomienda.
 Francisco was elected Alcalde Mayor of Mexico City in 1524.